-It is also possible to combine / expand / alter vectors, dataframes and matrices by using
+It’s also possible to combine/expand/alter vectors, DataFrames and matrices by using

 > v <- 1:5 > x <- 6:10 > bound <- cbind(v, x) > bound v x [1,] 1 6 [2,] 2 7 [3,] 3 8 [4,] 4 9 [5,] 5 10 > bound <- rbind(v, x) > bound [,1] [,2] [,3] [,4] [,5] v 1 2 3 4 5 x 6 7 8 9 10

 Factors are vectors with labels.
-This is different than character vectors or even numeric ones because they’re what R folks call “self describing”, allowing R’s functions to automatically make more sense of them than they would of the other types.
+This is different from character vectors, or even numeric ones, because they’re what R folks call “self describing”, allowing R’s functions to automatically make more sense of them than they would of the other types.
 They’re built with the

 Levels lists out the unique elements in the factor.
 The

 table function grabs a factor and builds a table consisting of the various levels in the factor, and the number of their occurrences in the factor.

 I personally haven’t found a use for factors yet in my projects, but I’m learning about them.